-Speech and Language Therapy, Physiotherapy and Occupational Therapy are delivered in school by school staff under guidance and training from the Therapeutic Learning Support Team and the NHS.
+Speech and Language Therapy, Physiotherapy and Occupational Therapy are delivered in school by school staff under guidance and training from NHS therapists.
 Some young people receive regular support directly from therapists.
-The

-Therapeutic Learning Support Team assesses individual children on admission and then, when required.
-Parents/carers can request an assessment by contacting the team at school.
+The Head of Therapies assesses the needs of individual children on admission and then, when required.
+Parents/carers can request an assessment by contacting the Head of Therapies at school.